GrantCanty/fed_learning_tp2/readme.md

 Loss distributed ≈ 0.46

 ### Results Summary
 During Alpha 0.1 for Fed Prox, we see something pretty similar again.
 There's a large difference between the accuracy fit (accuracy on training data) and the accuracy evaluation (accuracy on test data).
 Something similar happens for the loss values as well, with loss fit (weighted avg of loss on training data) being much lower than the distributed loss (aggregated loss across clients).
 This is somewhat expected as Fed Prox doesn't do great on low heterogenous data.

 During Alpa 1, we see promising improvements on our accuracy and loss data.
 Accuracy evaluation and loss end at essentially the same value while loss fit and distributed are separated by a very small margin.
 This is definitely an improvement compared to Alpha 1 when using Fed Avg where there were small differences between the loss and accuracy points.

-During Alpha 10, we see essentially the same results for accuracy and loss.
-This makes sense as an alpha of 10 is large and ensures high data heterogenity acros all clients.
-If all clients are receiving similar training datasets, aggregating clients should lead to similar results, which is ultimately what we are seeing.
-Lastly, we see a higher accuracy evaluation on Alpha 10 than any other Alpha value.
-The learning curves on aggregated data is very smooth as well, which tells us that the learning is very stable between each client and we aren't seeing overfitting on each client.
+During Alpha 10, we see very similar results for accuracy and loss.
+Like in Fed Avg, I believe the similarities in loss and accuracy are due to the data being highly heterogenous and less likely due to the strategy that we're using.

 ## Scaffold
 results for FED Prox are saved in the following files: